 The University House is situated on a 4 1/2-acre expanse, linked to the Alumni House and Bellavance Honors Center, opposite the Holloway Hall entrance.

 The Visitor Station is located at the Holloway Hall entrance from Camden Avenue.
-It serves as both an information station and a security
+It serves as both an information station and a security check point for visitors.

 Ward Museum of Wildfowl Art

 The Ward Museum of Wildfowl Art, located south of the campus at 909 South Schumaker Drive, is home to the world’s most comprehensive collection of wildfowl carving.
 Named for brothers Lem and Steve Ward of Crisfield, MD, whose skill and vision elevated decoy carving to fine art, the museum works to promote, preserve and perpetuate wildfowl art.